luau-lang/luau/rfcs/lower-bounds-calculation.md

 If we are going to infer intersections of functions, then we need to be very careful about keeping combinatorics under control.
 We therefore need to be very deliberate about what subtyping rules we have for functions of differing arity.
 We have some important requirements:

-* We'd like some way to canonicalize intersections of functions,
+* We'd like some way to canonicalize intersections of functions, and yet
-* optional function arguments are a great feature that we don't want to break, and
+* optional function arguments are a great feature that we don't want to break

 A very important use case for us is the case where the user is providing a callback to some higher-order function, and that function will be invoked with extra arguments that the original customer doesn't actually care about.
 For example: